paritytech/polkadot-sdk/src/api/sudo_unstable_p2pDiscover.md

 However, this would force JSON-RPC servers to support parsing all the protocols currently defined in the multiaddress specification.
 Because the multiaddress specification doesn't use proper versioning and is constantly getting new protocol additions, this would be impossible to enforce.

-Instead, an unsupported protocol and an unsupported protocol lead to the same JSON-RPC error so that JSON-RPC servers only need to be able to parse the protocols they support.
+Instead, an invalid multiaddress and an unsupported protocol lead to the same JSON-RPC error so that JSON-RPC servers only need to be able to parse the protocols they support.